Halibut-Electronics/SOAR-Documentation/Developer-Guide.md

 ### Getting At The SD Card (Version v2.1 only)
 **Note:** This section only applies to the v2.1 Prototype hardware.
 This will probably be replaced when v2.2 Production hardware is available.

+**Note:** This is (hopefully) no longer necessary, since the 2022-02-01 build, which adds MTP access to the SD card over USB.

 There's an SD Card on the buried end of the Teensy.
-Eventually, you'll be able to access this SD Card over the USB port as an attached "thumb drive" so you won't need physical access, though this isn't working yet (as of 2022-01-17).

-In the mean time, you'll need to remove the UI board on top to access the SD card:
+This stores all configuration, audio recordings, etc.  It is presented to your computer over USB as an MTP device (like a camera or phone).
+If you can't get MTP working, or otherwise want direct access to this SD card, you'll need to remove the UI board on top to access the SD card:
 * Remove all power (including USB cable) from SOAR
 * Remove the four screws holing the UI Deck (the top board) from the stack.
   * Note: The UI Deck is the green board, not just the display on the red board.
 The display is part of the UI Deck, and is hard soldered down.
 Don't try to remove it.